 Cory Miller 55:57

 This is beautiful.
 And for some other things like to to her business, for instance, on deposits, we set something up, like, you know, she used the Gravity Forms integration with Stripe on something to make deposits, or there's workarounds.
-And there's things to for every, but I love the fact that you could do like you said, 80% of the work right there default vanilla, WordPress, WordPress and WooCommerce.
-And then for your nuances kind of by those.
+There's things to for every, but I love the fact that you could do like you said, 80% of the work right there default vanilla, WordPress, WordPress and WooCommerce.
+Then for your nuances kind of by those.
 So all right, we got four minutes left. anybody has any questions for Patrick, please post this in the Q&A?
 It's been really, really fun to talk with you, Patrick.
 Today, we could go on and on.
 I'm gonna put the link again to Patrick's LinkedIn courses.
 So you can go and check it out.
 If you want to dive in deeper, I highly suggest you go check this out.
 You've seen his expertise.
 And we've just like skimmed it.

 Patrick Rauland 56:46